roziemd/xaynet/README.md

 often-existing gap between privacy and convenience.
 Imagine, for example, a voice assistant to learn new words directly on device level and sharing this knowledge with all other instances, without recording and collecting your voice input centrally.
-Or, think about search engine that learns to personalise search results without collecting your often sensitive search queries centrally… There are thousands of such use cases that today still trade privacy for
+Or, think about a search engine that learns to personalise search results without collecting your often sensitive search queries centrally… There are thousands of such use cases that today still trade privacy for